imattau/nostr-community-conventions/README.md

 ---

-## Event Kinds (Normative)

-NCC-02 uses parameterised replaceable events with the following kinds:

-- **300059** — Service Record
-  Parameterised replaceable (`d` tag = service identifier)

-- **300060** — Certificate / Transport Key Attestation
-  Replaceable event binding a service identity to an observed transport key

-- **300061** — Revocation
-  Replaceable event indicating withdrawal or invalidation of a prior record

 ### 3. Revocation

-A Revocation is an event of kind 300061 - a signed event published by a certifier revoking a previously issued Certificate Attestation.
+A Revocation is an event of kind 30061 - a signed event published by a certifier revoking a previously issued Certificate Attestation.

 #### Required tags